Fairblock/docs/docs/advanced/fairyport.md

 |-----------|----------------------------------------------------------------------------------|
 | Mnemonic  | The seed phrase used to generate the private key for the account responsible for making transactions to the Destination Chain|

-Update the node ip and ports for `fairyport` to connect to, `# mnemonic` to your mnemonic phase, `fairyport` derive your address with path `m/44'/118'/0'/0/0` by default.
+Update the node ip and ports for `fairyport` to connect to and `Mnemonic` to your mnemonic phase.
+Note that `fairyport` derives your address with path `m/44'/118'/0'/0/0` by default.

 The updated config should looks like this: